 Our Latest Thinking

-Natasha leads the firm's Virtual Law Project in Australia.
+Natasha leads the firm’s Digital Law Group.
 She specialises in Distributed Leger Technology, Smart Legal Contracting and Regulation of virtual assets.